bertdida/twitter-quote-scraper/README.md

 2. Share the spreadsheet with the `client_email` you can find inside your Google service account's JSON file.
 3. Note your [spreadsheet ID](https://developers.google.com/sheets/api/guides/concepts#spreadsheet_id).

-The command below will scrape [@prog_quotes](https://twitter.com/prog_quotes) account and will save to the specified spreadsheet sorted by phrase column alphabetically.
+The names of the sheets you have on the spreadsheet will identify the Twitter accounts to be scraped.
+Assuming you did not change the first sheet's name, the command below will scrape [@CodeWisdom](https://twitter.com/CodeWisdom) account and then will sort the phrase alphabetically.

 ```shell
 python app.py --twitter-creds creds/twitter.json google_sheet --service-account creds/google.json --spreadsheet-id YOUR_SPREADSHEETS_ID